 Sea Life Melbourne Aquarium

-If you’re a regular visitor, then a membership (perhaps a combined membership with Legoland as part of the Merlin Annual Pass) may be worth it if you plan to come often.
+A subscription (or a combined membership with Legoland as part of the Merlin Annual Pass) may be worth it if you plan to come often.

 Children’s Garden at the Botanical Gardens

 Among the many wonderful things to do in Melbourne, a trip to the Children's Garden at the Royal Botanic Gardens is a must.
 It has vegetation, running water, several entertaining sculptures, walking paths, and a cooking garden.